coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

              primitive tactics or in other notations at places where a list of the underlying entry can be used: entry is either ``constr``, ``hyp``, ``integer`` or ``int_or_var``.

+   .. note:: A *smart* qualified identifier is:

+             - either a qualified identifier (possibly with empty qualification)
+             - or some :n:`@string` denoting either the discriminating symbol of a notation (e.g. "+") or an expression defining a notation (e.g. `"_ + _"`), and this notation denotes an application whose head symbol is a constant
+             - or some :n:`@string%ident` where :n:`@string` gets its
+               interpretation from the scope bound to the delimiting key :token:`ident` instead of its default
+               interpretation

 .. cmdv:: Local Tactic Notation